iP1SMS/documentation/REST-API.md

 All recipients (Numbers, Contacts, Groups) will be converted into a single collection of Contacts (So that emails addresses and templating fields are conserved where applicable) and then remove all duplicated contacts distincted by their phone number.

+---

+#### Note

+We recommend sending to a maximum of 1000 recipients per HTTP request.

 ``` json
 {
   "Numbers": [